Pilotage licences and Pilotage Exemption Certificates

 Maritime Safety Queensland regulates the provision of pilotage services in all Queensland ports.

-All ships that are 50 metres or more proceeding within a Queensland compulsory pilotage area must either carry a licensed marine pilot or be under the command of a master who holds a Pilotage Exemption Certificate and Pilotage Area Endorsement for the pilotage area and a particular ship or class of ship.
+All ships that are 50m or more proceeding within a Queensland compulsory pilotage area must either carry a licensed marine pilot or be under the command of a master who holds a Pilotage Exemption Certificate for the area.

-Special conditions may apply in the pilotage areas of Southport, Mackay, Cairns, Cooktown, Port Douglas, Karumba and Thursday Island for ships less than 50 metres in length.
-These conditions may be applied to ship movements in specific locations within these pilotage areas, namely marinas and channels with restrictive depths or widths.
+Special conditions may apply in the compulsory pilotage areas of Southport, Mackay, Cairns, Cooktown, Port Douglas, Karumba and Thursday Island for ships less than 50m in length.
+These conditions may be applied to ship movements in specific locations within these compulsory pilotage areas, namely marinas and channels with restrictive depths or widths.
 If applicable, they will be determined by the relevant regional harbour master and provided at the time of the initial notification of arrival.
-For further information contact Maritime Safety Queensland's Brisbane (for Southport pilotage area), Mackay or Cairns regional offices.